HelenDrug/100-days-of-code/log.md

 ##### Bootstrap, jQuery
 **Today's Progress**: Today I made a small project to practice Bootstrap library and jQuery.
 No CSS was used here.
 Link to project: https://codepen.io/OlenaDrugalya/pen/NWxbJKq

+### R2_Day 5: June 19, 2020
+##### SASS
+**Today's Progress**: Today I went through Introduction to SASS on @freeCodeCamp.
+Felt like Java-CSS-Script with all those variables and functions and loops :))))

+### R2_Day 6: June 20, 2020
+##### React
+**Today's Progress**: Today I started React library section of Frontend Libraries certification on
+@freeCodeCamp.
+Going to work under this section for a few days

+### R2_Day 7: June 22, 2020
+##### React
+**Today's Progress**: Today I continued React library section on @freeCodeCamp.
+Discovered that common pattern is to minimize statefulness and to create stateless functional components wherever possible.
+This helps to keep state in a specific area of application.
+This improves development and maintenance of app by making it easier to follow how changes to state affect its behavior.